Skip to main content

 ab0dc82c-f120-49d1-82d4-0ab994e8410c3402d61a92a47021279b8b0d3625a6e84142f5352d381…

-This table contains the segments in which a user belongs to.
-Segments that appear in this table will appear in the Audience Insights dashboard so it's important that the labels are human-readable.
+This dataset contains the segments a user belongs to.
+Segments that appear here also appear in the Audience Insights dashboard, so labels must be human-readable.

 • userIdString | non-null